frankperez87/video-publisher/README.md

 This library allows you to publish videos to multiple video sharing websites.

 Currently Under Development.
-Support for Youtube and Vimeo in currently in development.
+Support for Youtube and Vimeo currently in development.

 ## Example Usage
 ```php